tamthaopham/learningpython/README.md

-try:                  # exception handling; try block continues until exception, then moves to except block except ErrorType      # error types are specific, e.g. ValueError, and only caught here if they match
+try:                  # exception handling; try block continues until exception, then moves to except block except ErrorType      # error types are specific, e.g. ValueError, and only caught here if they match except IOError as e   # example of an alias for exception handling, e.g. print("I/O error({0}): {1}".format(e.errno, e.strerror))

+raise                 # raise either a non-syntactical programmer error, e.g. raise error ("Ouch!", or re-raise current error to be handled up the stack, e.g. raise or raise ErrorType() inside an except block

+finally:              # used to make sure the block is executed no matter what, even if exceptions are caught in an earlier block, e.g. filename.close()

+pass                  # null operation, used as a stand-in, e.g. def f(arg): pass #does nothing (yet)

 Files